- July 11, 2023

 A journal ensures “Golden Copy” status

 For those readers that aren’t sure of what a journal is, it refers to the capture and retention of all incoming and outgoing email in a way that guarantees the content is an immutable and an exact copy of the original message including all metadata and conversation threads.
 Microsoft invented the “Journal Mailbox” back in the 90s for their on-premise Exchange email solution for a new (at the time) SEC requirement aimed at Financial Services organizations.
 The journaling process captures an email message (and its metadata) as soon as it is sent or received ensuring it has not been deleted or edited.
-This method creates a “copy of record” or “golden copy” which can be used in the eDiscovery process.
+This method creates a “copy of record” or “golden copy” of the email which can be used in the eDiscovery process.

 As I mentioned above, journaling was originally developed for capturing email from brokers and traders and is still an important SEC requirement.
 But, as companies have moved from on-premise email systems to Office 365, Journaling became more difficult.
 Now, because Office 365 does not provide journaling capability, companies have been forced to adopted 3rd-party cloud solutions to act as the journaling folder – more on this later.